damonitor/damo/USAGE.md

 `damo report`
 -------------

-`damo report` visualizes the `damo record`-retrieved data in specific report format.
+`damo report` visualizes the `damo record`-retrieved data and/or system information in specific report format.
 Users can specify `damo record`-generated record files as the source of the data to visualize.
 For some report formats, users can also ask `damo report` to retrieve the data on its own, and directly do visualization of the self-retrieved data.
-Input data, command line options, and usages are different for specific report formats.
+Input data, command line options, and usages are different for each report format.
 Following sections describe some of the report formats.

 ### `damo report sysinfo`